ciresiemanym/platform-documentation/docs/heal_workspaces.md

-# **Workspaces**
+# Workspaces

+!!! info
-**To use the workspace, users must register for workspace accounts to use the workspaces, as described on the [Workspace Registration page][Register for workspaces].**
+To use workspaces, you must first register for workspace access as described on the [Workspace Registration page][Register for workspaces].

-BRH workspaces are secure data analysis environments in the cloud that can access data from one or more data resources.
-By default, Workspaces include Jupyter notebooks, Python and R, but can be configured to host virtually any application, including analysis workflows, data processing pipelines, or data visualization apps.
+HEAL workspaces are secure data analysis environments in the cloud that can access data from one or more data resources in the HEAL Data Ecosystem.
+By default, workspaces include Jupyter notebooks, Python and R, but can be configured to host virtually any application, including analysis workflows, data processing pipelines, or data visualization tools.

 > New to Jupyter?
 Learn more about the popular tool for data scientists on [Jupyter.org][Jupyter] (disclaimer: CTDS is not responsible for the content).

-## Guideline to get started in Workspaces
+## Guidelines to get started in Workspaces

-Once users have access to workspaces, use this guide below to get started with analysis work in workspaces.
+Once you have access to workspaces, use this guide below to get started with analysis work in workspaces.

-1. Users need to log in via [https://brh.data-commons.org/login][BRH login] to access workspaces.
+1. Log in via [https://healdata.org/portal/login][HEAL login] to access workspaces.

-2. After navigating to [https://brh.data-commons.org/workspace][BRH Workspace], users will discover a list of pre-configured virtual machine (VM) images, as shown below.
+2. After navigating to [https://healdata.org/portal/workspace][HEAL Workspace], you will discover a list of pre-configured virtual machine (VM) images, as shown below.

-      ![Available workspaces on BRH][img workspaces]
+      ![Available workspaces on the HEAL Data Platform][img workspaces]

       * **(Generic) Jupyter Notebook with R kernel:** Choose this VM if you are familiar with setting up Python- or R-based Notebooks, or if you just exported one or multiple studies from the Discovery Page and want to start your custom analysis.
-      * **Tutorial Notebooks:** Explore our [Jupyter Notebook tutorials][BRH tutorial notebooks] written in Python or R, which pull data from various sources of the Biomedical Research Hub to leverage statistical programs and data analysis tools.
-These are excellent resources for code to pull and analyze data from BRH, and examples that illustrate the variety of data and analyses available through BRH.
+      * **Tutorial Notebooks:** Explore our [Jupyter Notebook tutorials][HEAL tutorial notebooks] written in Python or R, which analyze data pulled from various sources on the HEAL Data Platform These are excellent resources for code to use to analyze data from HEAL, and examples that illustrate the variety of data and analyses available through HEAL.

 3. Click “Launch” on any of the workspace options to spin up a copy of that VM.
 The status of launching the workspace is displayed after clicking on “Launch”.
 Note: Launching the VM may take several minutes.

       ![Screenshot of the launch status of the workspace][img Workspace launch status]

-4. After launching, the home folders are displayed.
-One of these folders is the user's persistent drive ("/pd").
+4. After launching, the home folder is displayed.
+One of these folders is your persistent drive ("/pd").

       ![Workspace home folder, including the /pd directory][img Workspace Data Folder]